ed3/generator/README.md

 # settings
 - add generator namespace
-- after create module, need to add the new module namespace
+- after generate module, need to add the new module namespace